 Students from any state are considered for the Carolina Covenant.
 In-state tuition and fees cost $8,834, and out-of-state tuition and fees cost $33,916.
 Room and board costs $11,218.

 - The University of North Carolina at Chapel Hill is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Vanderbilt University, a private, research university founded in 1873, enrolls over 12,000 from more than 90 countries.
 Vanderbilt University has an 8-to-1 student/faculty ratio.
 Due to the university’s emphasis on research, it is a member of the Association of American Universities.

 U.S. News & World Report ranks Vanderbilt University at #14 on its 2018 list of the Best National Universities.

 Vanderbilt provides 70 undergraduate majors; students can also create their own majors.
 The university’s study abroad program is provided in over 25 countries.

-The university accepts about 16% of applicants.
-SAT test scores (25th/75th percentile) are as follows: Critical reading: 680/770; math: 700/780; and writing: 670/760.
-Vanderbilt University has a 95% first-year student retention rate.
+The university accepts about 11% of applicants and has a 97% retention rate.
+SAT test scores (25th/75th percentile) are as follows: Critical reading: 700/790; math: 720/800.

 Vanderbilt University meets 100% of a family’s demonstrated financial need.
 Financial aid awards do not include loans.
 The median award for families in the income range of $0 to $40,000 is $59,147, and the awards range from $31,748 to $63,940.
 The average financial aid package for first-year students entering the university in 2012 who received need-based assistance (including Vanderbilt funds) consisted of 97% gift aid and 3% work.